Cycling Track Management Social Enterprise Company Limited

 (1) Our customers

-Individual customers: Our past and present patrons and customers of our Facilities, who are individuals.
+· Individual customers: Our past and present customers who are individual.

-Corporate customers: Directors, shareholders, ultimate beneficial owners, employees, guarantors, security providers, and legal representatives of our past and present sponsors, vendors, suppliers, contractors, and corporate customers and other individuals authorized to act on their behalf.
-Our corporate customer shall ensure that the authorized persons and any of relevant individuals have acknowledged our privacy notice
+· Corporate customers: Directors, shareholders, employees and legal representatives of our past and present corporate customers and counterparty, including other individuals authorised to act on their behalf.
+Our corporate customer shall ensure that the authorised persons and any of relevant individuals have acknowledged our privacy notice.

-These include individuals who have no product or service holding with us, but we may need to collect, use or disclose your personal data, e.g. vendors, suppliers, contractors; anyone who makes a payment to or receives a payment from our customers; anyone that visits our website or our applications, HHBL, its facilities and offices; ultimate beneficial owner; directors or legal representatives of a company that uses our services; debtors or tenants of our customers; professional advisors, including our directors, sponsors, shareholders and their legal representatives, and anyone involved in other transactions with us or our customers.
+These include individuals who have no service holding with us, but we may need to collect, use or disclose your personal data e.g. investors; sponsors; anyone who makes a payment to or receives a payment from our customers; anyone that visits our website or our social media account; ultimate beneficial owner; debtors or tenants of our customers; professional advisors, including our directors, investors, shareholders and their legal representatives, and anyone involved in other transactions with us or our customers.

 Please note that some of the links on our platform may lead to third party’s platforms, and if you access these platforms, your personal data will then be processed under the third party’s policies.
 Make sure that you have read those privacy notices when accessing such platforms.

-We only collect and use your personal data where it is necessary or there is a lawful basis for collecting and using it.
+We only collect, use or disclose your personal data where it is necessary or there is a lawful basis for collecting, using or disclosing it.
 This includes where we collect, use or disclose your personal data based on the legitimate grounds of legal obligation, performance of contract made by you with us, our legitimate interests, performance under your consent and other lawful basis.
 Reasons for collecting, using or disclosing are provided below:

-c) Compliance with regulatory obligations and/or orders of authorized persons (e.g. orders by any court of competent jurisdiction or of governmental, supervisory or regulatory authorities or authorized officers such as The Civil Aviation Authority of Thailand, Airports of Thailand).
+c) compliance with regulatory obligations and/or orders of authorized persons (e.g. orders by any court of competent jurisdiction or of governmental, supervisory or regulatory authorities or authorized officers).

-a) process your request prior to entering into an agreement, consider for approval in relation to the provision of products and/or services, and deliver our products and/or services to you including any activities that if we do not proceed, then our operations or our services may be affected or may not be able to provide you with fair and ongoing services;
+a) process your request prior to entering into an agreement, consider for approval in relation to the provision of services, and deliver services to you, including any activities that if we do not proceed, then our operations or our services may be affected or may not be able to provide you with fair and ongoing services;

 b) authenticate when entering into, doing or executing any transactions;

-d) provide online banking, mobile applications and other online product platforms;
+d) provide our services via internet network and other online platforms;

 e) track or record your transactions;